 If you invest in our ordinary shares in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per ordinary share and the net tangible book value per ordinary share after this offering.
-Our historical net tangible book value as of March 31, 2021 was \$ per ordinary share.
-Our historical net tangible book value per ordinary share represents the amount of our total tangible assets less our total liabilities and preferred shares, divided by the number of ordinary shares outstanding as of March 31, 2021
+Our historical net tangible book value as of March 31, 2021 was \$(10.05) per ordinary share.
+Our historical net tangible book value per ordinary share represents the amount of our total tangible assets less our total liabilities and preferred shares, divided by the number of ordinary shares outstanding as of March 31, 2021.

-Our pro forma net tangible book value as of March 31, 2021 was \$ million, or \$ per ordinary share.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion of our outstanding preferred shares into an aggregate of ordinary shares as if it had occurred on March 31, 2021.
-Our pro forma net tangible book value per ordinary share represents pro forma net tangible book value divided by the number of our ordinary shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustment described above.
+Our pro forma net tangible book value as of March 31, 2021 was \$(21.3) million, or \$(0.32) per ordinary share.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (1) the automatic conversion of our outstanding preferred shares into an aggregate of 50,657,042 ordinary shares as if it had occurred on March 31, 2021 and (2) the exercise by the selling shareholder of options to purchase 500,000 ordinary shares with an exercise price of \$0.0003 per share, in connection with the sale of such shares by the selling shareholder in this offering.
+Our pro forma net tangible book value divided by the number of our ordinary shares outstanding as of March 31, 2021, after giving effect to the pro forma adjustment described above.

-After giving effect to the sale by us of ordinary shares in this offering at an assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021would have been \$ million, or \$ per ordinary share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per ordinary share to our existing shareholders and an immediate dilution of \$ per ordinary share to new investors purchasing ordinary shares in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share after this offering from the initial public offering price per ordinary share paid by investors purchasing ordinary shares in this offering.
-The following table illustrates this dilution on a per ordinary share basis:
+After giving effect to (1) and (2) above and the sale by us of 7,500,000 ordinary shares in this offering and 500,000 ordinary shares by the selling shareholder at an assumed initial public offering price of \$20.00 per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$114.3 million, or \$1.54 per ordinary share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$1.86 per ordinary share to our existing shareholders and an immediate dilution of \$18.46 per ordinary share after this offering from the initial public offering price per ordinary share paid by investors purchasing ordinary shares in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share after this dilution on a per ordinary share basis: